kelvinxz/RS_aligner/README.md

 # RS_aligner
-An aligner to algin antibody oligo reads to an antibody dictionary
+An aligner to align antibody oligo reads to an antibody dictionary

 ## Using RS_alinger